utilitywarehouse/vault-kube-cloud-credentials/README.md

 It's comprised of two parts:

-- An operator which will create a login role and a secret in Vault based on service account annotations
+- An operator which will create a login role and a secret in Vault based on Kubernetes ServiceAccount annotations
-- A sidecar which retrieves the credentials from vault and serves them over http, acting as a metadata endpoint for the given cloud provider
+- A sidecar which retrieves the credentials from Vault and serves them over HTTP, acting as a metadata endpoint for the given cloud provider

 ## Operator